openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 that all notifications triggered by the commit have been streamed to the client.

-The `ConfigSubscriptionSyncDone` message includes two optional fields:
+The `ConfigSubscriptionSyncDone` message includes three fields:

 * `commit_confirm_id`: A commit confirm ID assigned by the client which initiated the commit.